Sea Lamprey

 Control Program

-Evaluation of an eight year experimental sea lamprey control program that took place in Lake Champlain in the 1990s documented significant benefits for fish and anglers.
-These benefits included decreases in wounding rates on trout and salmon, increases in weight and survival rates of lake trout, increases in angler catch rates of lake trout and a benefit to cost ratio of 3.5 to 1.
+Evaluation of an eight-year experimental sea lamprey control program that took place in Lake Champlain in the 1990s documented significant benefits for fish and anglers.
+These benefits included decreases in wounding rates on trout and salmon, increases in weight and survival rates of lake trout, increases in angler catch rates of lake trout and a benefit-to-cost ratio of 3.5 to 1.

-At the end of the eight year experimental sea lamprey control program, a limited, three-year interim sea lamprey control program was undertaken from 1998 to 2000.
-After a thorough environmental review, a long term sea lamprey control program began in 2002.
+At the end of the eight-year experimental sea lamprey control program, a limited, three-year interim sea lamprey control program was undertaken from 1998 to 2000.
+After a thorough environmental review, a long-term sea lamprey control program began in 2002.

 Fish sampling programs, salmon returns to fish ladders, angler surveys and sampling of larval sea lamprey are used to measure the effectiveness of the control program.
 The control program may be expanded to other streams and delta areas if significant sea lamprey populations develop in them.